collinalexbell/holon/README.md

-# An expiriement in Lisp to codify my thought processes.
+# An expiriement in many languages to codify my thought processes.

 The word holon represents a self-stable unit of being.